MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 Enkel - grandson
 Enkelin - grand daughter
 	Macht deine Enkelin ein Praktikum in Hamburg / is your grand daughter doing an intership in Hamburg

+Auto car
+Auge eye
+	Unsere Katze hat ein Auge und sie ist suß / Our cat has only 1 eyes and she is swee Smaragdgrüne (adj) emerald
+	Dein Auge sind Smaragdgrüne - your eyes are emerald
++ ?
+Adjectives or adj modify or describe nouns and pronouns.

+Das Motorrad - the motorcycle

+Arbeitslos / unemployed
+	Mein Onkel ist Arbeitslos/ My uncle is unemployed Mein Onkel fährt Auto, aber er ist Arbeitslos

+#hat_vs_habe
++ hat: has (I, you, we they) - singular
++ habe: have (he, she, it) - plural